To add an element to a journey, drag-and-drop it from the left pane to the canvas, or pull it out of the circle on the previous element.

 Send Email element indicates a point to communicate to a customer with an email message.

-To send a message at some moment of the customer journey, add the Send Email element to the canvas following the event you consider to be the appropriate basis for communication.
-Choose the app and the email template you'd like to use.
+To send an email at some moment of the customer journey, add the Send Email element to the canvas following the point you consider to be the appropriate basis for communication.
+Choose the email preset you'd like to use.

-Please be aware that if any segmentation rules are saved in a Push Preset you choose for a Journey, they won't be applied to the Journey.
+Please be aware that if any segmentation rules are saved in the email preset you choose for a Journey, they won't be applied to the Journey.

-For Android, the OS versions 6.0 and later are supported.
+For Android apps, the OS versions 6.0 and later are supported.

-To show the In-App to users within the journey, add the Send In-App to the canvas next to any element.
-Choose an app and a Rich Media page to be shown.
+To show the In-App to users within the journey, add the Send In-App to the canvas next to any element and choose a Rich Media page to be shown.